SUNRUSE-Junk-Drawer/celluloid-stateful/docs/celluloid_scene_file_bin.md

 Otherwise, for each keyframe, in frame order:
 - A float32 specifying which frame the keyframe falls on.
+- A uint8 specifying the type of keyframe.

+#### 0 - Constant

+- A float32 specifying the value throughout the keyframe.

+#### 1 - Linear

-- A float32 specifying the value of the keyframe.
+- A float32 specifying the value at the start of the keyframe.

 ## Scene